Rate Limiting

 Description

-Unix timestamp when limit resets
+Unix timestamp (seconds) when the rate limit resets

 Rate Limit Exceeded